Your cart is currently empty!

 Fat and Cholesterol in Eggs

-The medical view of fats and gallbladder disease relate only to the saturated fat and cholesterol content in eggs.
-Conventional wisdom says to avoid meats, fats, butter in general.
+The medical view of fats and gallbladder disease relates only to the saturated fat and cholesterol content in eggs.
+“Conventional” wisdom says to avoid meats, fats, butter in general.

-Most websites discussing what to eat for the gallbladder refer only to the fat content of egg yolks as being bad for gallbladder health.
+Most websites discussing what to eat for the gallbladder refer only to the fat content of egg yolks as what is bad for gallbladder health.

 Some medical sites say to avoid egg yolks, some say they are OK.

-But, science no longer supports this.
+Science no longer supports the view that a conservative amount of eggs is bad for you.
 Read more here on cholesterol and heart disease – what does the science say?

 This article and Podcast review the 2015 USDA report that quietly declared cholesterol safe – a food no longer “a nutrient of concern”.